 Replace wiper blades Check your wiper blade’s rubber to ensure it is flexible and operate the wipers to see that the blades clear the windshield, and don’t forget that rear window wiper if you have one.
 Wiper blades normally last about 6-12 months, so replace them if they are worn or old, you’ll be glad you did when you need them.

-Make sure heater/defroster work Unless you enjoy dog-sledding, driving without a proper working heater is not only uncomfortable, but unsafe.
+Make sure heater/defroster work Unless you enjoy dog-sledding, driving without a properly working heater is not only uncomfortable but unsafe.
 Check your front and rear window defrosters to ensure proper working condition.
 If necessary, have heater and defroster systems inspected and/or repaired by a Certified Mechanic.

 Check the cooling system Check your coolant level and antifreeze capabilities.
-Have a Certified Mechanic insure sure your vehicle has the correct solution of water and coolant to handle the temperatures you will be experiencing.
-And know that while they are inspecting the coolant they will be inspecting your hoses, radiator and belts which can all be affected by the colder weather.
+Have a Certified Mechanic ensure sure your vehicle has the correct solution of water and coolant to handle the temperatures you will be experiencing.
+And know that while they are inspecting the coolant they will be inspecting your hoses, radiator, and belts which can all be affected by the colder weather.

 Check all fluid levels and filters If it is liquid, check it out—brake and power steering fluids, transmission fluid and washer fluid.
 This is also a good time to have your oil changed and your air and cabin filters inspected for optimal performance.
 Make sure they are all at or above minimum safe levels and refill as necessary.

-Steering and Suspension Inspection Have a Certified Mechanic inspect your steering system, suspension and front-end alignment.
-We recommend getting this done at least once a year, and before it turns cold is the perfect time.
+Steering and Suspension Inspection Have a Certified Mechanic inspect your steering system, suspension, and front-end alignment.
+We recommend getting this done at least once a year, and before it turns cold is a perfect time.

 Get a good car wash/detail.
 This is personal, but getting your vehicle cleaned up before the winter sets in can have its benefits.
 It can be easier to spot potential problems, it can eliminate summer remnants of bugs, tree sap, etc. and finally it makes you and your car feel better when you pull up next to someone at a red light.

-Having your vehicle ready for Fall can help insure reliability and safety and fewer bigger problems later when the colder weather settles in.
+Having your vehicle ready for Fall can help ensure reliability and safety and fewer bigger problems later when the colder weather settles in.